 What is the difference between documenting "matters discussed" and "significant decisions"?

 Under the extant standard, documentation focused on the significant decisions reached during the fraud discussion.
-ISA 240 (Revised) requires documentation of the "matters discussed," which means the file must capture the reasoning, the fraud risk factors considered, and the logic chain from factor to opportunity to risk – not just the conclusions.
+ISA 240 (Revised) requires documentation of the "matters discussed," which means the file must capture the reasoning, the fraud risk factors considered, the logic chain from factor to opportunity to risk, and the team's response to each identified risk – not just the conclusions.
 This aligns with ISA 315 (Revised 2019) paragraph 17, which uses the same formulation.

 Is third-party misappropriation a new requirement under ISA 240 (Revised)?

 Yes.
 ISA 240 (Revised) paragraph 29(a)(ii)c. requires the engagement team to exchange ideas about how assets could be misappropriated by third parties.
 This is entirely new.
 The extant standard does not mention third-party misappropriation as a required discussion topic.
-Examples include inventory held at third-party warehouses, cash collected by agents, and digital assets accessible to contractors.
+Examples include inventory held at third-party warehouses, cash collected by agents, financial instruments held by custodians, and digital assets accessible to contractors.

 Is the revenue recognition presumption harder to rebut under ISA 240 (Revised)?

 Yes.
 The revised standard adds guidance that the significance of fraud risk factors related to revenue recognition, individually or in combination, ordinarily makes it inappropriate to rebut the presumption.
 Teams should discuss fraud risk factors related to revenue before deciding on rebuttal.
-If any fraud risk factors are present (management incentives, investor pressure, performance-based compensation), rebuttal is ordinarily inappropriate.
+If any fraud risk factors are present (management incentives, investor pressure, performance-based compensation, or covenant requirements), rebuttal is ordinarily inappropriate.

 Who needs to participate in the fraud brainstorming session?

 The engagement partner and other key members of the engagement team must participate.
 ISA 240 (Revised) adds emphasis on including IT expertise in the discussion and, for group audits, considering which component auditor engagement team members should participate.
-Component teams can contribute in person, by call, or through written input.
+Component teams can contribute in person, by call, through written input, or via a pre-meeting questionnaire.

 Further reading and source references

-• IAASB Handbook 2024: the authoritative source for the complete extant ISA 240 text, including extant paragraphs 15 and A10–A11 on the engagement team discussion.
+• IAASB Handbook 2024 is the authoritative source for the complete extant ISA 240 text, including extant paragraphs 15 and A10–A11 on the engagement team discussion.

-• ISA 240 (Revised), as approved March 2025 and certified July 2025: paragraph 29 and supporting application material on the revised engagement team discussion requirements.
+• ISA 240 (Revised), as approved March 2025 and certified July 2025, covers paragraph 29 and supporting application material on the revised engagement team discussion requirements.

-• AFM, Fraud in Financial Statement Audits (2023): inspection findings on fraud discussion quality across 32 statutory audits.
+• AFM, Fraud in Financial Statement Audits (2023), covers inspection findings on fraud discussion quality across 32 statutory audits.

-• Ciferi glossary: Fraud risk factors – maps each Appendix 1 category to practical examples for non-Big 4 engagements.
+• The ciferi glossary entry on fraud risk factors maps each Appendix 1 category to practical examples for mid-tier engagements.